clojars/clojars-web/README.md

 it.
 Regardless of how you run it, you first need to do some setup:

 1. Install [Leiningen](http://github.com/technomancy/leiningen)
-   * Mac OS X Homebrwe: `brew install leiningen`
+   * Mac OS X Homebrew: `brew install leiningen`

 2. Install [SQLite3](http://www.sqlite.org/)
    * Debian: `apt-get install sqlite3`
    * Mac OS X Homebrew: `brew install sqlite`

-3. Create an initial sqlite database: `mkdir data; sqlite3 data/db < clojars.sql`
+3. Create an initial sqlite database: `mkdir data; sqlite3 data/dev_db < clojars.sql`

-To run the application as standlone from the console:
+To run the application using Leinigen 2:

+1. Run the webapp: `lein run` (see `--help` for options)

+2. Now try hitting [localhost:8080](http://localhost:8080) in your web browser.

+To build a standalone jar for deploying to a server:

 1. Compile with: `lein uberjar`

-2. Run the webapp: `java -jar clojars-web-*-standalone.jar 8080 8701`
+2. Run the webapp: `java -jar target/clojars-web-*-standalone.jar`

-3. Now try hitting [localhost:8080](http://localhost:8080) in your web browser.

 To run the application in auto-reload mode, from the console: